pavelsolis/Replication-Folder/README.md

 ## Code Workflow (Optional)
 Below is the order of the scripts called by the main files in the Codes subfolders to assist in following the codes.

-In the Tidy subfolder, data_clean.EXT calls the following files:
+In the Tidy subfolder, data_clean.EXT calls the following scripts:
 1. \<Ordered list of scripts called by data_clean.EXT\>

-In the Stats subfolder, data_stats.EXT calls the following files:
+In the Stats subfolder, data_stats.EXT calls the following scripts:
 1. \<Ordered list of scripts called by data_stats.EXT\>

-In the Analysis subfolder, data_analysis.EXT calls the following files:
+In the Analysis subfolder, data_analysis.EXT calls the following scripts:
 1. \<Ordered list of scripts called by data_analysis.EXT\>